Skip to main content

 Care Guide

-Plant in full sun in sharply drained, alkaline, gritty soil with a pH of 7.0–8.5.
-Use a planting mix of 70–80% mineral grit (limestone chips, tufa, coarse sand) and 20–30% loam.
-Space 4–6 inches (10–15 cm) apart.
-Do not use organic mulch or fertile potting mix — the species is adapted to nutrient-poor substrates.
-Water moderately — keep soil barely moist but never waterlogged.
-Excellent drainage is essential.
-In the Pacific Northwest, grow in a trough, tufa garden, or alpine house to control moisture and provide the alkaline substrate required.
-Protect from summer heat by siting in a location with morning sun and afternoon shade in lowland gardens.
+Plants grow in full sun in sharply drained, alkaline, gritty soil with a pH of 7.0-8.5.
+A planting mix of 70-80% mineral grit (limestone chips, tufa, coarse sand) and 20-30% loam matches the species' native substrate.
+Plants are spaced 4-6 inches (10-15 cm) apart.
+Organic mulch and fertile potting mix are not used — the species is adapted to nutrient-poor substrates.
+Watering is moderate — soil stays barely moist but never waterlogged.
+Sharp drainage is required.
+In the Pacific Northwest, growing in a trough, tufa garden, or alpine house controls moisture and supplies the alkaline substrate the species needs.
+Siting in morning sun and afternoon shade in lowland gardens reduces summer heat stress.

 Pruning

-No pruning required.
+No pruning is required.
 The compact cushion form is self-maintaining.
-Remove any dead or brown leaf tips by hand if desired for appearance.
-Division is possible every 4–5 years for propagation — slice the cushion with a sharp knife and replant in gritty alkaline mix.
+Dead or brown leaf tips are removed by hand for appearance.
+Division for propagation is possible every 4-5 years — the cushion is sliced with a sharp knife and replanted in gritty alkaline mix.

 Maintenance Level